pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 told by Joseph Bruchac and Gayle Ross.
 Beautiful cover art and B&W interior illustrations by S. S. Burns.
 Condition: NEW 1994 BridgeWater hardcover & DJ (in mylar jacket), first printing.
 Content: This book presents girls or young women as the protagonists of 16 stories intended "to reach the daughters and granddaughters who will come after."
 Becoming a woman and marrying correctly are common themes: brave and resourceful heroines escape monsters and kidnappers, comically avoid marriage to trickster Owl or tragically die with their husbands.
 Unusual selections include "The Beauty Way," a recounting of an Apache rite of passage; "Stonecoat," the defeat of an evil and powerful medicine man by women who use the power of their "moontime"; and the title story, in which a girl not only marries the moon but shares his job with him.
 Comments on the stories open the four sections of the book (Northeast, Northwest, Southeast and Southwest), each of which contains tales from four different nations (e.g., Penobscot, Seneca, Passamaquoddy and Mohegan for the Northeast).
 An afterword and source notes close this useful resource for storytelling and multicultural learning.
 Grades 5 - 8+.
 Questions welcome.
 [1 copy available]

-$ 4.79 + $ 3.19 media shipping International shipping available - please use the drop-down menu.
+$ 4.79 + $ 3.19 media shipping International shipping available.

 Price: $ 4.79